konradstrachan/konradstrachan/README.md

 Hello 👋, I'm Konrad Strachan from London 🇬🇧..
 I started writing code when I was 7 years old and have never stopped since...

 Currently focusing on:
+* ⚡ Building aneralabs.xyz
-* 🔮 web3 and blockchain with specific interests around scaling (approaches, Layer 1 and 2s and interoperability)
+* 🔮 web3 and blockchain with specific interests around scaling, interop, MEV and orderflow suply chain
-* 🪄 intents based approaches to solving UX in web3 and beyond
+* 🪄 intent based mechanisms within the chain abstracted world to solve UX in web3 and beyond
-* 🚀 novel applications of tech
+* 🚀 generally any novel applications of tech that solve real problems

 More about me
 * [whoami](https://konradstrachan.github.io)